NoaFischerS/ex1/README.md

 boolean nodeEquals(NodeInfo node)-compers nodes.

 WGraph_DS
-This class represents a weighted undirected graph data structure
+This class represents a weighted undirected graph

-Contained parameters :
+Parameters:
-HashMap<Integer, node_info> keys with nodes - used to contain the nodes in the graph according to their key int countMc - a parameter that counts the number of changes which was done on the graph int countEdge - a parameter that counts the number of edges in the graph.
+HashMap<Integer, node_info> keysWithNodes - used to contain the nodes in the graph according to their key int countMc - a parameter that counts the number of changes which was done on the graph int countEdge - a parameter that counts the number of edges in the graph.

-Methods :
+Functions:
 WGraph_DS() - Constructor method for WGrpah_DS class
 WGraph_DS(weighted_graph source) - Copy constructor
 getNode(int key) - Returns the node_info by the given key